Birds of a Feather (TV series): Opening titles

 The theme tune was Irving Berlin's "What'll I Do?".
-Initially the version recorded by actor William Atherton for the 1974 film The Great Gatsby was used; from the third series onwards is sung by Quirke and Robson.
+Initially the version recorded by actor William Atherton for the 1974 film The Great Gatsby was used; from the third series, it is sung by Quirke and Robson.

 Series 1

 During the opening theme for series 1, Quirke and Robson were seen both dressed in a white shirt and a black skirt and they walked towards to screen through several spotlights.
 Once they reached the screen it faded to Quirke and Robson sat back to back as they rotated.

 The ending theme was an extended version sung by Quirke and Robson together.
-And it showed Quirke and Robson walking to the screen and back, passing through the spot lights, while the credits rolled on the left of the screen.
+It showed Quirke and Robson walking to the screen and back, passing through the spot lights, while the credits rolled on the left of the screen.